-- Remove the capscrews, the head and the idler from the pump.
+- 1. Refer to "Figure 5" on page 4 for name of parts. - 2.
+Remove the capscrews, the head and the idler from the pump.
 It may be necessary to apply a slight pressure on the drive end of the rotor shaft to free the head from the casing.
-DO NOT PRY the head from the casing as this may damage and mar the gasket surfaces. - 2.
-Remove idler from idler pin.
-If the idler pin is worn, both the idler pin, and idler should be replaced. - 3.
-Next, completely remove the rotor and shaft assembly from the casing by exerting pressure on the drive end of the shaft. - 4.
-Remove the packing nut. - The pump is now ready for removal of the packing or mechanical seal.
-Refer to "Figure 3" on page 4 or "Figure 4" on page 4 for example.
+DO NOT PRY the head from the casing as this may damage and mar the gasket surfaces.

+- 3. Remove idler from idler pin.
+If the idler pin is worn, both the idler pin, and idler should be replaced. - Next, completely remove the rotor and shaft assembly from the casing by exerting pressure on the drive end of the shaft. - 5.
+Remove the packing nut. - 6.
+The pump is now ready for removal of the packing (see "Figure 10" on page 6) or mechanical seal (see "Figure 11" on page 7).
 It is recommended a new mechanical seal or packing rings be used every time a pump is completely disassembled.